 What this translates to is that the difference between a generic bleach and a salon bleach product can be the same as the difference between fried-looking orange hair or glistening natural blonde.
 You don't have to bleach your hair anywhere near as long or as many times to lighten it, and it's left significantly healthier as a result of this.

-Of course, with so many brands it can be difficult to know what product to choose, so here are three products with stellar performance to help set you on the right path to effectively and safely lightening your hair.
+Of course, with so many brands it can be difficult to know what product to choose, so here are three products with a stellar performance to help set you on the right path to effectively and safely lightening your hair.
 Choose one of these hair bleach powders and you'll be able to get results equivalent to the best salons in the comfort of your own home.

 Wella Blondor Multi Blonde